 “There is a level of connection when you’re in the same room with the same people with the same challenges that you don’t get online,” he explains.
 “There is a deeper understanding that can come from actually seeing the other person, and an emotional connection and honesty you can get from reading someone’s facial expression or body language.
 The conversation is often more spontaneous and free-flowing as well.”

-In-person support groups offer the added benefit of giving caregivers the opportunity to get away from their responsibilities, if only for a short time.
+In-person caregiver support groups offer the added benefit of giving caregivers the opportunity to get away from their responsibilities, if only for a short time.
 “That in itself has mental and physical benefits,” says Colin Milner, CEO of the International Council on Active Aging, whose own mother is taking care of both her 104-year-old mother and her 83-year-old husband.